ideaflare/ideaflare.github.io/_posts/2017-06-19-architecture.markdown

  * Separation of Concerns
  * Strong domain boundaries
  * Known depenencies

-Lets get right into it:
+This is largely a bulletpoint breakdown of concepts without the the what & why they help to manage complexity.
+I didn't want to elaborate to the point of writing a book in this 1 post.
+So, lets get right into it:

 ## Separation of Concerns
  * Single purpose components (at all levels - companies, systems,services, .., modules,functions)